troycomi/snakemake-training/5_config/README.md

               GCF_000001215.4_Release_6_plus_ISO1_MT/\
               GCF_000001215.4_Release_6_plus_ISO1_MT_genomic.fna.gz"
 ```
-In our rule, we then have
+In our Snakefile, we then have
 ```python
 configfile: 'config.yaml'
 # I like to set this as a separate variable because I use it a lot